 GRAVITY can be requested with both ATs (using NAOMI) and UTs (using MACAO or CIAO) as feeding telescopes.
-Both Visitor and Service Mode observations are offered.
+Visitor, Designated Visitor, and Service Mode observations are offered.
 The limiting magnitudes of the instrument are advertised on the GRAVITY Instrument Description webpage.
-The instrument can be used as spectro-imager in single- and dual-field mode in low, medium and high spectral resolution.
-Users are advised not to use low spectral resolution in single-field, since the FT already provides low resolution data on the science target.
-Although GRAVITY's astrometric mode continues to undergo commissioning, ESO invites proposals with the goal of performing astrometric measurements since P102.
+The instrument can be used as spectro-imager in single-field, dual-field, and dual-field wide mode, and in low, medium and high spectral resolution.
+However, dual-field wide is not offered in low resolution mode.
+In addition, users are advised not to use low spectral resolution in single-field, since the FT already provides low resolution data on the science target.
+Although GRAVITY's astrometric mode is still being developed, ESO invites proposals with the goal of performing astrometric measurements since P102.
 To request such observations, astrometry must be selected as the type of interferometric observation during the preparation of the observing runs of a proposal.
-ESO is also working on a scheme to optimise operations for aperture synthesis imaging with PIONIER or GRAVITY with the ATs.
+ESO has implemented an imaging scheme to optimise operations for aperture synthesis imaging with VLTI instruments using the ATs.
 More information on this scheme can be found in the Call for Proposals and the VLTI user manual.